Git89/Apps-Android-Studio/README.md

 # Apps-Android-Studio
 CalculateOfRetirementPlan:
-First Page includes Current Principal, Annual Addition, Number of years, Rate of return and a submit button
+first page includes Current Principal, Annual Addition, Number of years, Rate of return and a submit button